Bones of Faerie

 Is it any good?

-Fantasy genre fiction, like the alphabet or the musical scale, has a limited number of elements, so the novelty comes in how you mix them up, and the variations you introduce.
-BONES OF FAERIE brings some intriguing new ideas.
+Fantasy genre fiction has a limited number of elements, so the novelty comes in how you mix them up, and the variations you introduce; this one brings some intriguing new ideas.
 It mixes the older form of fairy story (in which magical creatures from the fairy world were considered mischievous at best, downright wicked at worst) with the more modern post-apocalyptic novel.
 Set in a time when both earth and the world of Faerie have been ravaged by all-out war, and in which magic and nuclear radiation are equated, it is a potent mix of elements that have rarely been mixed before.

 This unique mash-up works, for the most part, because the author sets it in motion with a bang, and never lets the story flag.
 But the set-up is so fascinating that readers may be frustrated by the many unanswered questions the author leaves behind.
 One can only hope that this is intended to be the first book of a series, though no indication of this is given.
 As a stand-alone work it feels unfinished: as the introduction to a series it works brilliantly.
 We'll have to wait to see which it is.